natdan/rbx-toolset/README.md

 where elements enclosed in '{}' represent none or more occurences and '[]' none or one occurence of an element (EBNF syntax).
 Syntax is similar to 'git' command.

-Until implemented as another command ('install' command) the easiest way of invoking toolset is to create /usr/bin/rbx shellscript like:
+Until implemented as another command ('install' command) the easiest way of invoking toolset is to create /usr/bin/rbx shell script like:
 ```
 #!/bin/bash

 java -jar <path-to-jar>/robox-toolset.jar "$@"
 ```

 for Unix bases machines or similar for Windows machines where .bat file should be in the PATH.
+Dont forget to set appropriate permissions (sudo chmod a+x /usr/bin/rbx) to the script.

 So, with rbx shell script, invocation of toolset commands should really look like this:
 ```